 Onward and upward!
 With a huge audience at Summitview Coffee on the other side of town, we began with a modest (read: small) oven.
 When I say we, I mean Anthony Francher and I. Having two Anthonys in the same place- both from NY – is a blessing.
 We cranked out many a pizza while introducing locals and people from all over the world to NY sauce(remember, this was a coffee shop, not a pizzeria).
 The sauce is key to the pizza’s authenticity and it’s taken many tries to get right.
 You can buy dough and ready made cheese.
 Sauce out of a can tastes like sauce out of a can.
 Childhood friend and mentor Chef Chris Gonzalez taught me the basics of sauce then said “fly”.
 8 years later, it has taken on a life of its own.
 My mother’s best dish was pasta bolognese and I have incorporated her tricks into our meat sauce.

-Our current location was built by a woman whose vision was incredible- Angie Huffman.
+Our original location, 552 W Elkhorn Ave was built by a woman whose vision was incredible- Angie Huffman.
 She envisioned wood fired Neapolitan pizza and picnics in the park.
 The oven in the building was her idea.
-We are thankful for that vision for it allows us a distinct advantage over the rest of the town- Wood fired everything!
-We do not have a microwave or a deep fryer.
+We are thankful for that vision for it allowed us a distinct advantage over the rest of the town- Wood fired everything!
+We still do not have a microwave or a deep fryer.
 Everything is actually cooked!

 Our house specialty is the Sicilian Pie from Long Island, NY.
 It’s a rectangular or square pizza with thicker dough and sauce that has a kick.
 Authentic Neapolitan, thin crust pizza with fresh mozzarella, basil and virgin olive oil is our second style, then our third is a Real New York round pizza.
 An 18″ pizza cooked in a brick oven is unheard of, yet we are doing it.